Cecca/big-data-course/docs/api.rst

+.. _spark-api:

 Spark API
 =========

 .. highlight:: Java

 This page presents detailed API, with examples, of some of the most useful Spark functions.
-Note that the ultimate source of information on this topic is the `officila Java API of Spark <https://spark.apache.org/docs/2.2.0/api/java/>`_.
+Note that the ultimate source of information on this topic is the `official Java API of Spark <https://spark.apache.org/docs/2.2.0/api/java/>`_.

 .. topic:: On functions and interfaces